The Data Playbook: Making Informed Choices around LLMs

 Another factor into how costly they can get is mis-use, especially by beginners.
 In the example I showed above of classifying a transaction, I did not need to include the entire transaction in the prompt.
 In a regular pipeline, cleansing is normally a step, only the key information relating to the class would be extracted and used for prediction.
 In this example it’s the merchant’s name.

-LLMs cost could sometimes be entirely avoidable when they are an overkill, such as in some information extraction problems.
-In those problems, usually cleansing scripts and information templates (sometimes as unintelligent as regexes) are a key step in extracting information.
-When those pipelines fail, processed data are passed onto more task-specific models.
+LLMs cost could sometimes be entirely avoidable when they are an overkill, such as in information extraction problems.
+In those problems, cleansing scripts and information templates are often part of extracting information (like hardcoded extraction from static templates where the desired text is always in line #2 of the document, for example, or cell B3).
+Usually, only when those pipelines fail, the system can fallback to more advanced, task-specific models.

 Privacy 🔒